Browse the site and make a Donation Now!

 When attending Taraweeh at a masjid, the most important aspect is to finish praying with the Imam regardless of the number of rakahs he prays and not leaving early.

-Taraweeh prayer is observed at night any time after the obligatory Isha prayer but before Witr, as the Witr prayer is the last prayer of the night.
+Tarawih prayer is observed at night any time after the obligatory Isha (Isyak) prayer but before Witr, as the Witr prayer is the last prayer of the night.

-Yes, Taraweeh can be performed at home.
-In fact, the Prophet Muhammad (PBUH) performed most of his Taraweeh prayers at home, but it is highly encouraged to be performed at the mosque for men as the reward is higher.
+Yes, Tarawih can be performed at home.
+In fact, the Prophet Muhammad (PBUH) performed most of his Tarawih prayers at home, but it is highly encouraged to be performed at the mosque for men as the reward is higher.

 It’s encouraged to increase your supplications and remembrance of Allah (SWT) during Taraweeh.
 There isn’t a specific du’a that must be recited, but you can use this opportunity to ask Allah for forgiveness, guidance, and blessings.
 A commonly recited du’a for seeking forgiveness is: